fuxing4203/LianLianCan/readme.txt

 Project Name: LianLianCan
 Team Name: StackPointers
-Members of the Team: Iris Fu, Junjie Jiang, Zilin Ma, Haipu Sun
+Members of the Team:
+Product Owner: Iris Fu
+Scrum Master: Zilin Ma
+Developers: Haipu Sun, Junjie Jiang

-Run: To run the project, please clean and build and then run startMenu.java
+Run: To run the project, please clean and rebuild.
+Then run startMenu.java.
+Or run csci205_final_project.jar(*).

 This project is a game of matching and cancelling tiles from a board of tiles.
 User is allowed to choose the difficulties and the themes for the images of the